Credential Stuffing Attacks: What They Are and How to Stop Them

 • High login failure rates.
 Repetition and persistence are the keys to credential stuffing.
 Limiting the number of unsuccessful login attempts is a good way to separate human error and forgetfulness from malicious intent.
 NIST standards recommend lockout policies to limit the number of unsuccessful credential guesses.

 • Malicious IP addresses.
 Another important clue left behind during credential stuffing attacks is the Internet Protocol (IP) addresses from which the hacks originated.
 Blacklisting practices can be used to block suspicious IP addresses known to be involved in previous breach attempts.
-Even when IP addresses are continually cycled to elude detection, improved threat intelligence allows cybersecurity teams to adapt to these changes quickly.
+Even when IP addresses are continually cycled to elude detection, improved threat intelligence allows IT and security teams to adapt to these changes quickly.

 • Dark web monitoring.
-In some instances, stolen passwords and personal information identified through dark web monitoring might be found a little too late.
-However, since passwords are often exchanged on the dark web before they’re used for credential stuffing, monitoring the dark web to determine your exposure level is an important part of credential stuffing prevention.
+Since passwords are often exchanged on the dark web before they're used for credential stuffing, leveraging a dark web monitoring tool to determine your exposure level is an important part of credential stuffing prevention.

 How to prevent credential stuffing attacks